 - More positive attitudes about the labor experience

 If you’re going to attempt a natural birth without a doula, be sure to bring along a well-prepared partner.
 I can NOT imagine having had a natural birth without other supportive people in the room to help me, especially my husband.

-> Evidence has shown that when mom has continuous support during labor, she is less likely to ask for pain medication and more likely to be satisfied with her birth experience.
-She’s also less likely to have a c-section, use forceps, or need regional analgesia (2).
+Evidence has shown that when mom has continuous support during labor, she is less likely to ask for pain medication and more likely to be satisfied with her birth experience.
+She’s also less likely to have a c-section, need the use of forceps, or need regional analgesia (2).
 It’s clear that labor support is a must.

-> With that said, if your husband or partner is going to take the place of a doula, he must be well-prepared.
+With that said, if your husband or partner is going to take the place of a doula, he must be well-prepared.
 Take your childbirth class together.
 Study books like The Birth Partner.
 Practice positions, breathing techniques, and coping tools together.
-Studies have found that support persons who have training and experience in providing labour support are most beneficial to mom (2).
-With that in mind, you and partner must accept the need to prepare and train together for your upcoming birth.
+Studies have found that support persons who have training and experience in providing labor support are most beneficial to mom (2).
+With that in mind, you and your partner must accept the need to prepare and train together for your upcoming birth.

-> Natural Birth Without a Doula: Consider a Birth Center
+Natural Birth Without a Doula: Consider a Birth Center